• Skip to primary navigation

 close up of roasted pear on a plate filled with oat crumble and pomegranate arils

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this brown sugar baked pears recipe, I’d love to know.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this baked pear recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Buttery & Tender Baked Pear Dessert with Brown Sugar Walnut Crumble